bsmith-bt/action-fixme-check/README.md

 # action-fixme-check

-Checks the code base for any `FIXME:` (with the colon) and fails the check if any are found.
+Checks the code base for any `FIXME:` or `FIXME(username):` (with the colon) and fails the check if any are found.
 Useful if you want to make sure that you don't miss any required changes in the code base before merging a PR.

 It runs very fast, taking only a few seconds to finish even on a very large codebase.
 All files in the repository will be read, including binary files (it